How do I distinguish between a factual claim and a value claim?

 The activities in this section take an estimated 2 hours to complete

 People make claims all the time, but a claim is not necessarily a statement of truth.
 Some claims can be factually proven, while others are a matter of opinion or interpretation.
-It is easier to evaluate factual claims, but we can collect context about any claim that will help us to put it into perspective and form our own opinions.
+It is easier to evaluate factual claims, but we can gather context about any claim that will help us to put it into perspective and form our own opinions.

 In this lesson, students distinguish between factual claims and value claims before learning to verify claims they see online or hear from others.
 In the Consolidation activity, students apply these skills to claims they encounter in their daily lives.